pauljeandel/NotionModulePython/README.md

 # NotionModulePython
-Simple python intégration of the notion API
+Simple python integration of the notion API